AguaClara/UASB/summer2018report.md

 #### Continuous versus Pulse Flow

-In Spring 2018, when design of the influent system began, the team began by assuming flow into the reactor would be continuous and at a roughly continuous rate.
+In Spring 2018, when design of the influent system began, the team began by assuming flow into the reactor would be continuous and at a roughly constant rate.
 (This is already a major assumption, as wastewater production will rise in the day and lower at night.)
 However, doing the initial calculations, this would require a pipe diameter on the order of 10 mm, which would clog easily and create major problems with the flow system.
 During a meeting with Ed Gottlieb, an operator at the Ithaca Area Wastewater Treatment Plant, the idea of a pulse flow system was suggested, which would collect wastewater, then deliver it in larger "pulses" to achieve the hydraulic parameters needed.
 Mr. Gottlieb's two suggested possible methods were: A tipping bucket system or a siphon.

 #### Tipping Bucket versus Siphon System